 Reddit is one of the most diverse media sites on the web, with content ranging from the serious to the absurd.
 It’s also a great source of news, both locally and internationally.
 By controlling your subreddit subscriptions, you can access a steady stream of feeds of just the stuff you’re interested in.

 Google News is an aggregator that’s a great way to get an idea of what the coverage of certain topics looks like.
 It’s also able to use Google’s secret sauce of machine learning to turn up articles you might like based on Google’s statistical models of you.

-On the surface, Hacker News is a fairly standard tech news aggregator.
-However, its technologically literate and involved community offers a unique and insightful perspective not available from more broadly-aimed tech news sites.
+On the surface, Hacker News is a standard tech news aggregator.
+However, its technologically literate and involved community offers a unique and insightful perspective that’s not available from the more broadly-aimed tech news sites.